 Albuquerque has two advisory committees related to bicycle and trails issues.
-Both are created by ordinance: the Greater Albuquerque Bicycling Advisory Committee (GABAC) by §14-13-3-6 and the Greater Albuquerque Recreational Trails Committee (GARTC) by §14-13-3-8.
-The two-committees provide multiple perspectives regarding the bikeways and trail system.
-It requires both Departments (P&R and DMD) that are critical to development/maintenance of the paved trail network to engage in the issues raised by the advisory committees.
+Both are created by ordinance: the Greater Albuquerque Bicycling Advisory Committee (GABAC), see §14-13-3-6, and the Greater Albuquerque Recreational Trails Committee (GARTC), see §14-13-3-8.
+The two-committee structure allows multiple perspectives regarding the bikeways and trail system.
+It requires both Departments (P&R and DMD) which are critical to development/maintenance of the paved trail network to engage in the issues concerning them.
 The paved trails are used by both constituencies.

 There are a number of challenges that result from Albuquerque's two-committee structure, such as many of the guest presentations must be duplicated for each group and the need to fill a large number of volunteer positions.
 Another challenge is that staffing advisory groups has been estimated in other communities as taking approximately 35% of the bicycle/pedestrian staff's time.
-With two advisory groups, more staff time and resources are devoted to staffing the advisory groups, which leaves fewer resources to implement projects.
-These groups officially have non-voting members, such as NMDOT and Bernalillo County; however, those other agencies have become less involved over time in the ongoing operations.
+With two advisory groups, more staff time and resources are devoted to staffing the advisory groups, which leaves fewer resources to other project work.
+These groups officially have non-voting members, such as NMDOT and Bernalillo County; however, those other agencies are not as involved in the ongoing operations as when the groups were first initiated.
 There are overlapping responsibilities between the groups, which each have different forms of representation.

-The groups have not had ongoing training about the purpose and role of the committees.
-Currently, the groups primarily review projects as they are being developed, instead of serving a planning or policy-related function, as many other citizens advisory groups do.
+The operations of the groups have not had the benefit of recent training and guidance about the purpose and role of the committees.
+Currently, the groups primarily react to projects as they are being developed, instead of serving a planning or policy-related function, as many other citizens advisory groups do.
 It is unclear at which stage the advisory groups could have the most impact on the implementation of the Bikeways & Trails Facility Plan.